Salies/steam-screenshot-backup-tool/README.md

 # steam-screenshot-backup-tool
 A backup tool for Steam screenshots.

-Written in Python for the sake of it (actually because I consider it a better environment for executables than Node.JS, which would be my other option).
+**Todo list:**
+* Name the files according to the date they were created (like Steam names it when the screenshots are created).